 - professional services to integrate perforce with jenkins

-- download jenkins on windows
+- jenkins windows installer

 - jenkins server requirements windows